Newsletter DAVERIO1933

 The color of corals depends on the place where they are collected.

-Red, as we have seen, is typical of Mediterranean species, which however can take on different shades: in the Sciacca area, in Sicily, orange shades are found that are caused by underwater volcanoes; elsewhere, very small quantities of pink coral have been found.
+Red coral, as we have seen, is typical of Mediterranean species, which can, however, take on different shades: in the area of Sciacca, Sicily, orange hues are found due to underwater volcanoes; elsewhere, very small quantities of pink coral have been discovered.

 Among the Japanese species there are also red-colored ones, with different shades compared to the Mediterranean ones, while other varieties present orange tones.
 Pink coral and white coral always come from the Pacific Ocean.